Pattern-Projects/volunteer-fsf-project/README.md

 To run the project locally.
-Using a development environment with Python 3.6.8 or higher installed Clone your fork of the volunteer-fsf-project git repo onto your developement environment Open the project and install the dependencies.
+Using a development environment with Python 3.6.8 or higher installed Clone your fork of the volunteer-fsf-project git repo onto your developement environment Open the project and install the dependencies:
+    `pip3 install -r requirements.txt`
 Migrate data
 Open a terminal and type in:
     `run`